 No student shall be in possession of prescription medication not prescribed for the student.
 All prescription medication prescribed for a student must be in compliance with Board Policy JGCD (Medication).
-No student shall sell, attempt to sell, or possess with intent to distribute.
-No student shall be under the influence of a prescription drug without first complying with Board Policy JGCD (Medication).
+No student shall sell, attempt to sell, possess with intent to distribute, or be under the influence of any prescribed medication on school property.
+(Level 2-3)

-(Level 2-3 and contact law enforcement)